Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/docs/standards.md

 # Repository Standards (Coding style, file structure, etc.)

+It can often be painfully hard to try to figure out how other peoples' code works and annoying to look at inconsistent code styling, like using snake_case for some identifiers and camelCase for others or seeing people use tabs in some places but spaces in others.
+The goal of this file is to avoid as much of that pain as possible.
+This repository might be used by many people after you, so follow these standards and make sure you leave it as clean or cleaner than you found it so that people in the future don't have to go through the pain of dealing with messy code that you made.

 ## Commit Descriptions

 Whenever you create a commit to push to the repository, make sure you put the name of each file / folder you changed, added, or removed followed by a new line with a numbered list of each change that was made to that file / folder.